 At Vector Free we take keeping people healthy and safe very seriously.
-That's why we've invested in a health and safety management system which has been certified as conforming to AS/NZS 4801:2001.
+That's why we've invested in a health and safety management system which has been certified as conforming to ISO 45001.
 You can be assured that we have a robust management system in place and that it works to keep people healthy and safe.
 Our management system is regularly reviewed and audited so that our effectiveness and commitment to continual improvement in health and safety is maintained.

 Quick link: Health & Safety Policy Statement